Community Detection in Multiplex Networks: Experimental evaluation

 \subsection{\rev{Assessment criteria}}

 In order to measure pairwise similarity between two global community structures, we use the Omega index which is a well known measure \citep{Collins1988} that can be applied to situations where both, one, or neither of the clusterings being compared is overlapping \citep{murray2012omega}.
 It does so by averaging the number of agreements on both clusterings and then adjusting that by the expected \rev{number of} agreement\rev{s between the two} clusterings in case they were generated at random.
-An agreement is when a pair of nodes is grouped together \rev{in the same number of clusters} ($j$) in both clusterings.
-The values of $j$ start from 0, meaning that if a pair \rev{is never assigned to the same cluster} in either clustering, this still counts as an agreement.
+An agreement is when \revm{two nodes are clustered together} \rev{in the same number of clusters} ($j$) in both clusterings.
+The values of $j$ start from 0, meaning that if \revm{two nodes are never clustered together in both clusterings}, this still counts as an agreement.

 Given two clusterings $\mathcal{C}_1$, $\mathcal{C}_2$, the similarity between them using Omega index is given by

 Where Observed ($\mathcal{C}_1$,$\mathcal{C}_2$) refers to the observed agreement represented by the average number of agreements between $\mathcal{C}_1$ and $\mathcal{C}_2$, $l$ is the maximum number of times a pair appears together in both $\mathcal{C}_1$ and $\mathcal{C}_2$ at the same time, N is the total number of possible pairs, $A_j$ is the number of pairs that are grouped together $j$ times in both clusterings, and $N_{(j,1)}$, $N_{(j,2)}$ \rev{indicate} the number\rev{s} of pairs that have been grouped together $j$ times in $\mathcal{C}_1$, $\mathcal{C}_2$ respectively.
 Theoretically, values \rev{of the Omega index} are in the range [-1,1].
 However, in practice, Omega index returns 1 for two identical clusterings, and values close to 0 when one of the two input clusterings is a totally random reordering of the other one.